ldatb/ataides-website/hugo/content/services/cloud-strategy.md

 ---
-title: "Cloud Strategy Advisory"
+title: "Executive Cloud Advisory"
 draft: false
 featured: true
 weight: 5
 ---

-Independent insight.
-Strategic clarity.
-We provide high-level cloud advisory services for CTOs, VPs, and boards navigating critical decisions, offering a neutral perspective on architecture, risk, compliance, and growth.
+Strategy is not about tools, it’s about foresight, alignment, and trust.
+Ataides provides vendor-neutral cloud advisory for leadership teams making critical decisions under complexity, risk, or regulatory scrutiny.
 <!--more-->

-# Objectives
+# Objectives of Executive Cloud Advisory

 The objective of the External Cloud Strategy Advisory is to: